archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

 ## Node Package Configuration

-Next, you will need to edit your package.json in order to add/replace the following sections.
+Next, you will need to edit your package.json to add or replace the following sections.

 ```json
 {